pipe-cd/pipecd/docs/content/en/blog/news/january-2022-update.md

 * `onCommit`: controls triggering new deployment when newly added Git commits touched the application.
 * `onCommand`: controls triggering new deployment when received a new `SYNC` command from the web console or `pipectl`
 * `onOutOfSync`: controls triggering new deployment when application is at `OUT_OF_SYNC` state.
 Enabling this will force Piped to always attempt to keep the application as synced as possible.
-* `onChain`: controls triggering new deployment when the application is counted as a node of a deployment chain.
+* `onChain`: controls triggering new deployment when the application is counted as a node of a deployment chain. (this configuration is added from `v0.23.0`)

 ``` yaml
 apiVersion: pipecd.dev/v1beta1